 Creators: Jaume Rumeu (artist); writer unknown

 Every girls’ comic has its own “evil headmistress” story.
 Some are just sadists while others have more sinister intentions.
-This is the Misty version: a headmistress who is a vampire, and her school is a “nest of vampires” that trap pupils as new prey or recruits in her vampire army.
+This is the Misty version: a headmistress who is a vampire, and her school is a “nest of vampires”.
+She traps pupils as new prey or recruits in her vampire army.
 Drugs, hypnotism and three hellhound guard dogs bring the pupils into submission; obedience is Miss Nocturne’s first lesson.
 School classes under Miss Nocturne are taught at night, because of course vampires can’t be active during the day.
 As vampires go, the depiction of Miss Nocturne is unusual and therefore more interesting.
 Usually female vampires are drawn like Vampirella, but Miss Nocturne has blonde hair and has a more occult-like costume with miniature skulls on her neckline.
 She could easily have been taken for a witch if not for those fangs and vampire tendencies.

 7: Mrs Black